 Laughing is a therapy, it can help you release pent-up emotions and lower your stress level.
 Try to have a sense of humor about all things in your life, and you’ll learn to take things easier and thus find more emotional balance.

 Don’t be fearful of your mortality:

-When you are think about your own mortality you are more likely to embrace opportunities in the present, and make healthier choices today.
+When you do think about your own mortality, you are more likely to embrace the opportunities you’ve now, and make healthier choices today.
 You don’t have to think about death all the time to appreciate the present, but don’t try to pretend it’s not going to happen.